-An LMS may need to process granular assessment data of the cumulative progress of the student against the Qualification, though it may not end up storing it in the long term
+An LMS may need to process granular assessment data of the cumulative progress of the student against the Credential, though it may not end up storing it in the long term

-Schools will vary in how much prior learning they are able to recognise, and how much progress towards a Qualification they wish to track.
-In some transfers, only the achievement of the Qualification matters.
+Schools will vary in how much prior learning they are able to recognise, and how much progress towards a Credential they wish to track.
+In some transfers, only the achievement of the Credential matters.

-Details of the Qualification itself are not likely to be needed in the transfer.
+Details of the Credential itself are not likely to be needed in the transfer.

-Student has Enrolled in a Qualification, and has successfully achieved it
+Student has Enrolled in a Credential, and has successfully achieved it

-Alt: Student has Enrolled in a Qualification, and is on the way to achieving it
+Alt: Student has Enrolled in a Credential, and is on the way to achieving it

 Relevant WellnessCharacteristic information is generated for the receiving school, subject to privacy, in order to prepare the receiving school for the student’s educational needs.